inoue0426/drGAT/README.md

 uv sync

 # Step 3: Register the virtual environment as a Jupyter kernel
-python -m ipykernel install --user --name=drgat --display-name "Python (drGAT)"
+python -m ipykernel install --user --name=drGT --display-name "Python (drGT)"

 # Step 4: Launch Jupyter Notebook
 jupyter notebook
 ```

-> You can then select the `Python (drGAT)` kernel in the Jupyter interface when running your notebook.
+> You can then select the `Python (drGT)` kernel in the Jupyter interface when running your notebook.

 ---